saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

 ==============================================

-Imagine having a dictionary called `datacenters` in the pillar that contains all the autonomous system values for very datacenter you have:
+Imagine having a key called `datacenters` in the pillar that contains a mapping between the autonomous system numbers you are using and your datacenters:

 ```yaml
 datacenters: